Best Meal Kit Delivery Services

 Each box filled with HelloFresh meal kits comes with 8×10 recipe cards.
 On the front is a picture of the meal, plated and finished.
 On the back are step-by-step instructions.
 I’ve taken to using a cookbook stand to hold the recipe card up on the counter when cooking.
 It’s so easy to see.
-(That was not the case with Blue Apron.
-When we tried it, briefly, the recipe cards were more like little pamphlets like what you might get with your prescription medicine.
-They were not easy to work with at all.)

 Each recipe card includes the prep time, the cooking time, and the number of calories per portion.
 I have never had a HelloFresh meal that took more than 40 minutes to prepare and cook.

 Like other meal kit services HelloFresh ingredients are pre-portioned so there is no food waste.
 Also, the packaging itself is small and not wasteful.
 The garlic comes pre-peeled, a nice convenience.
 Many veggies do, too.